PureStorage-Connect/PowerShellSDK2/README.md

 # Pure Storage PowerShell SDK 2 Readme

 The Pure Storage PowerShell SDK provides integration with the Purity Operating Environment and FlashArray.
 It provides functionalities of Purity's REST API as PowerShell cmdlets.
-Read more about version 2 here in our [Microsoft Platform Guide] (https://support.purestorage.com/Solutions/Microsoft_Platform_Guide/a_Windows_PowerShell)
+Read more about version 2 here in our Microsoft Platform Guide at https://support.purestorage.com/Solutions/Microsoft_Platform_Guide/a_Windows_PowerShell

 ### DOWNLOADS
 * BEST!!
 [Install from the PowerShell Gallery](https://www.powershellgallery.com/packages/PureStoragePowerShellSDK2)-> Install-Module -Name PureStoragePowerShellSDK2